skolakoda/programming-quotes/README.md

 ## Development

-Prerequisites: you should have Node.js and git installed.
+Prerequisites: you should have Node.js and Git installed.

 ### Start